luci/luci-py/appengine/swarming/doc/Bot.md

         of `plugdev` so it can open USB ports.
     *   python [libusb1](https://pypi.python.org/pypi/libusb1) is installed.
 *   GNU/linux and OSX
-    *   Must have passwordless sudo reboot enabled, Otherwise the bot will hang when trying to reboot the host.
+    *   Must have passwordless `sudo reboot` enabled, otherwise the bot will hang when trying to reboot the host.

         Add the following line in `/etc/sudoers`